Chapter 1: Genealogies of “evolution” and la jeunesse annamite

-This opening chapter traces a recurring rhetoric of evolution in early Vietnamese francophone writings to first introduce the social category of Vietnamese youth as agents of change and to secondly divulge the influence of Social Darwinism in the intellectual mindset toward modernization.
-I examine in particular Đào Đăng Vỹ’s L’Annam qui nait (1938) and Evolution de la littérature vietnamienne depuis l’arrivée des Français jusqu’à nos jours 1865-1946 (1949) to raise the larger question of temporality that is inherent in these 20th century concerns.
-I argue that the critiques posited in postcolonial studies regarding modernity and political delay are relevant to challenge temporal impositions of one culture onto another, but become limited to the Vietnamese colonial context in change and movement was more important than any fixed end result.
-What I characterize as the “predicament of the new generation” is the conflict they encounter between their colonial education and the expectations of society, that is, between surveilled intellectual development and the ambiguous push to build their nation.
-In addition to situating my work relative to postcolonial studies, this chapter also sets the stage for the contradictions in colonial discourse addressed in my second chapter, and the identity conflicts explored in the fourth chapter.
+This opening chapter traces a recurring rhetoric of evolution in early Vietnamese francophone writings to first introduce the social category of Vietnamese youth.
+Influenced by discourses of Social Darwinism that percolated into Vietnam through Chinese translations, Vietnamese intelligentsia at the turn of the century looked toward modernization as necessary in order to sustain cultural relevance and legitimacy.
+Unsurprisingly, strengthening a nation began with strengthening the youth, and the evolution of a nation became inextricable from the idea of Vietnamese youth as agents of change.
+In this sense, I subsequently consider Vietnamese youth as a biopolitical category able to wield subjectivity and initiate change.
+I also examine in particular Đào Đăng Vỹ’s L’Annam qui nait (1938) and Evolution de la littérature vietnamienne depuis l’arrivée des Français jusqu’à nos jours 1865-1946 (1949) to raise the larger question of temporality that is inherent in the discussion of colonial modernity.
+I argue that the critiques posited in postcolonial studies regarding modernity and political delay are relevant to challenge temporal impositions of one culture onto another, but become limited to the Vietnamese colonial context in which change and movement was more important than any fixed end result.
+It was therefore distinct to live in the present moment, not in the past, nor in the future.

 Chapter 2: Colonial Irony: Going in, through and to the other side